-Many of the Monterey Car Week’s main attractions are static.
-Many, but not all… Laguna Seca hosts racing to suit every taste
+Many of Monterey Car Week’s main attractions are static.
+Many, but not all… Lagnua Seca hosts racing to suit every taste

 Called WeatherTech Raceway Laguna Seca since April this year, when the auto accessories giant became headline sponsor, the track was built from scratch in just 60 days in 1957 on the site of a dry lake bed (hence its name).

-For the six years prior to that, cars battled it out on a narrow, twisty, forest-flanked circuit adapted from the metalled and unmetalled town streets that served as the Pebble Beach road race course.
+For the six years prior to that, cars battled on a narrow, twisty, forest-flanked circuit adapted from the metalled and unmetalled town streets that served as the Pebble Beach road course.

 The undisputed highlight of the year, however, is the Rolex Monterey Motorsports Reunion that can trace its roots back to 1974, when historic racing enthusiast Steve Earle organised the inaugural Monterey Historic Automobile Races at Laguna Seca to coincide with the Pebble Beach Concours (which in those days took place in November)

-Since day one, Earle made the event open to enthusiasts from across America so long as they could turn up in an interesting, authentic, race proven and period-correct car – parameters that still prevail today.
+From day one Earle made the event open to enthusiasts from across America so long as they could turn up in an interesting, authentic, race-proven and period-correct car – parameters that still prevail today.

 The 550 runners are drawn from more than 1000 hopeful applicants and offer a diverse range of racing for the enjoyment of fans of all eras and all disciplines.
 This year’s categories include pre-1940 sports racing, touring and race cars and 1927-1951 racing cars; 1967-1984 Formula 1 cars; 1958-1963 Formula Junior cars and 1981-1991 IMSA GTO/GTP Trans-Am cars – and that’s just a small selection.

-This year, for example, 1998 and '99 F1 world champion Mika Häkkinen will drive a series of demonstration laps in a McLaren F1 GTR , while the half-century of Nissan's official involvement in motor sport is celebrated by its selection as featured marque – making for a golden opportunity to recall the fact that Hollywood star Paul Newman cut his motor sport teeth driving Datsuns and Nissans with the Bob Sharp Racing Team during the early 1970s.
+This year, for example, 1998 and ’99 F1 world champion Mika Häkkinen will drive demo laps in a McLaren F1 GTR, while the half-century of Nissan’s official involvement in racing is celebrated by its selection as featured marque – a golden opportunity to recall the fact that Hollywood star Paul Newman cut his racing teeth driving Datsuns and Nissans with the Bob Sharp Racing Team during the early 1970s.

-For anyone attending Monterey Classic Week, the Rolex Motorsport Reunion really is a must – as evinced by the fact that the event was recently recognised by the FIA with the award to SCRAMP of the FIA Founding Members Heritage Cup, marking the first time the honour has been bestowed on a US-based motorsport organisation.
+For anyone attending Monterey Classic Week, the Rolex Motorsport Reunion is a must – the event was recently recognised by the FIA with the award to SCRAMP of the FIA Founding Members Heritage Cup, marking the first time the honour has been bestowed on a US-based motor sport organisation.

-If you're not going to be there to soak up the nostalgia, however, the Raceway souvenir store is offering a limited-edition reproduction of the programme produced for the inaugural 1957 event.
-Packed with entertaining stories, advertisements and period images of drivers and cars, it will certainly take you back in time – and at a mere $10 it costs little more than a gallon of petrol (a British one, at any rate)
+If you’re not going to be there to soak up the nostalgia, the Raceway souvenir store is offering a limited-edition reproduction of the programme for the inaugural 1957 event.
+Packed with stories, advertisements and period images, it will certainly take you back in time – and at a mere $10 it costs little more than a gallon of petrol (a British one, at any rate).

-The Rolex Monterey Motorsports Reunion takes place at the WeatherTech Raceway Laguna Seca from Aug 23-Aug 26.
-Tickets range in price from $60 for a single day if booked in advance to $170 for a four-day pass, with VIP hospitality packages starting at $225.
+The Rolex Monterey Motorsports Reunion takes place at the WeatherTech Raceway Laguna Seca from August 23-26.
+Tickets range from $60 for a day if booked in advance to $170 for a four-day pass, with VIP hospitality packages starting at $225.
 Children aged 15 and under go free if accompanied by an adult.
-Click here for more.
+More at weathertechraceway.com